Department of Engineering and Public Policy

 Side-by-side curriculum charts of the curricula for the traditional engineering majors alone versus the traditional engineering majors with the EPP additional major can assist students in determining the course requirements and scheduling needed to complete the degree requirements.

 A proposed semester plan is below.
-Students work with their faculty advisors to determine the best sequence of courses given the varied requirements in the traditional engineering majors.
+Students work with their advisors to determine the best sequence of courses given the varied requirements in the traditional engineering majors.

 CourseSemester